alexlazar123/alexlazar123/README.md

 ### About Me
 I'm a 19-year-old self-taught developer based in the UK.
 I started my coding journey in **December 2025** and have been passionately learning web development ever since.
-Building projects on VS studio.
+Building projects in VS studio.

 I recently completed **freeCodeCamp's**  **Responsive Web Design** Course, covering:
 - The Full **HTML** Course